A Recap of The Center’s 27th Annual Summer Conference

 Many questions have also arisen around triage decisions, resource allocation, and crisis standards of care.
 Onarecker approached these issues within the framework of human dignity, arguing that while these kinds of decisions may be necessary during times of crisis, we must understand why we make them.
 Simple utilitarian calculus is not enough, and discrimination (whether based on age, disability, wealth, ethnicity, or any other status) must be avoided.
 Onarecker provided seven principles for making these kinds of decisions to help avoid these pitfalls and ensure that every patient is treated fairly and with dignity.
 Finally, his third principle was caring for the caregiver.
 He argued that institutions have four duties towards the healthcare workers they employ: “(1) provide protection for healthcare workers to the extent that protection is possible; (2) furnish the tools necessary to treat the sick; (3) use their community influence to help support the healthcare worker’s needs during the crisis; and (4) provide appropriate care for healthcare workers suffering from burnout, moral distress, and other mental health disorders.”[16]
 He concluded with some practical steps that institutions can take in order to better care for their workers during ongoing crisis situations.
 By heeding Onarecker’s three principles and working through the issues ahead of time, society will be better ethically prepared to handle the next pandemic or public health crisis.

 Despite the unusual year, we at CBHD were thrilled with the conference participation and grateful to all those who were willing to adjust to the challenges of an online conference.
-Due to the timely nature of the conference topic, we are working on creating an e-book based on the presentations given at the conference, which is planned for publication in the spring of 2021.
+Due to the timely nature of the conference topic, we are working on creating an e-book based on the presentations given at the conference, which is planned for publication in 2021.
 And, though it had to be postponed for a year, the Bioethics and the Body conference will take place June 24–26, 2021.
-Speakers include Joni Eareckson Tada, O. Carter Snead, Jeffrey P. Bishop, F. Matthew Eppinette, Donna J. Harrison, Beth Felker Jones, Kimbell Kornu, D. Christopher Ralston, and Peter J. Smith.
+Speakers include O. Carter Snead, Jeffrey P. Bishop, F. Matthew Eppinette, Donna J. Harrison, Beth Felker Jones, Kimbell Kornu, D. Christopher Ralston, and Peter J. Smith.
 We hope to see you there!

 References